ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 <a href="https://www.jstor.org/stable/10.7591/j.ctv1bxh5t3" target="_blank">Andrew J. Stewart, <em>A Vulnerable System: The History of Information Security in the Computer Age</em></a>

 <a href="https://www.enisa.europa.eu/sites/default/files/2026-03/ENISA_Secure_By_Design_and_Default_Playbook_v0.4_draft_for_consultation.pdf" target="_blank">ENISA, <em>Secure by Design and Default Playbook</em></a>

-## 👋 Let’s Connect

-If you found this post helpful, or if you want to chat more about this or anything at the intersection of development and security — I’d love to hear from you.

-Feel free to reach out on <a href="https://www.linkedin.com/in/riccardosirigu/" target="_blank" rel="noopener noreferrer">LinkedIn</a>.

-Always happy to connect with fellow developers, researchers, and security-minded folks.

-Stay curious, stay secure. 🔒🚀

 </article>